hnryjmes/100-days-of-code/README.md

 1. DAY 69.
 Migrating back to Heroku, AWS EB was too hard for us to configure and it kept breaking.
 After trying 100x to fix something I think it's ok to give up!
 New app feature: photo albums.
 And now we're on Heroku again, live chat works! #100DaysOfCode

+1. DAY 70.
+At a TensorFlow.js meetup again with @AiJavaScript!
+Learning to recognise digits using a 3-layer dense NN and a CNN. #100DaysOfCode

 1.